 Sabina Murray was born in 1968 in Lancaster, Pennsylvania.
 She is of mixed parentage—her mother a Filipina from Manila, her father a former Jesuit scholastic turned anthropologist from Boston.
 Her parents met in Washington DC, where both were pursuing graduate degrees.
 At the age of two she moved to Perth with her family, when her father accepted a position at the University of Western Australia.
 In 1980 the family moved again, this time to Manila, to be closer to her mother's family.
 Although Sabina Murray is an American citizen, she did not live again in the United States until she attended college.
 She feels that she moves easily through the various cultures that have forged her own identity: Australian, Filipino, and American.
 She now lives in Amherst, Massachusetts, where she teaches in the Creative Writing Program at the University of Massachusetts.

 In 1989, Sabina's novel, Slow Burn, set in the decadent Manila of the mid-eighties, was accepted for publication, when Sabina was twenty years old.
 Later, she attended the University of Texas at Austin where she started work on The Caprices, a short story collection that explores the Pacific Campaign of WWII.
 In 1999, Murray left Texas for Cambridge, Massachusetts, where she had a Radcliffe Fellowship at Harvard.
-In January, 2002, Murray published The Caprices, which won the PEN Faulkner Award.
+In January, 2002, Sabina published The Caprices, which won the PEN Faulkner Award.

 Sabina's next novel, A Carnivore's Inquiry, follows Katherine Shea, a woman of strange appetites, as she moves from man to man ruminating on the nature of cannibalism in western history, literature and art.
 The book is a dark comedy that is concerned with power and hunger.
 Forgery, another novel, looks at authenticity by following Rupert Brigg, who is exploring art and escaping grief in Greece in the early sixties.
 Both novels were Chicago Tribune Best Books.